PLEASE SHARE ELECTRONICALLY ♻ DO

 Download PDF: https://goese.com/downloads/environment/How_to_Stop_Global_Warming-Prioritized_List.pdf

-DO NOT FEEL HOPELESS!!
+NOT FEEL HOPELESS!!
+Your

-Your votes,
+votes,

 habits,

-environment & the future of all animals, including humans.
+animals, including humans.

 🐝 The